 A bowl, pastry cutter, fork, and biscuit cutter will do the job.
-But if your kitchen lacks an arsenal of tools, just press the dough into a 7-inch round that is one inch thick using your hands, then find a glass in your cupboard that’s about three inches in diameter or larger.
+But if your kitchen lacks an arsenal of tools, just press the dough into a 7-inch round that is one inch thick using your hands, then find a glass in your cupboard that’s about three or four inches in diameter.

 What’s easier still is to form a rectangle out of the dough and cut it into squares with a knife.
 Biscuits are humble food.
 There is no need to overthink them.